AksharThakor/LaySwitch/README.md

-# 📱LaySwitch: Handedness Detection Using IMU Data
+# LaySwitch: Handedness Detection Using IMU Data

 ### Real-time left / right / both hand detection for smartphones using IMU sensors and Deep Learning

 ---

-## 🧭 Overview
+## Overview

 This project demonstrates a complete end-to-end system for **detecting which hand a user is using to interact with their smartphone** — left, right, or both — using only **IMU (Inertial Measurement Unit)** data collected from the device.

 It includes:

 - **Two Android applications**
-  - 📲 **IMUData_Handedness** – for recording labeled IMU data
+  - **IMUData_Handedness** – for recording labeled IMU data
-  - ⚙️ **HandednessDetector** – for performing real-time inference using a trained model
+  - **HandednessDetector** – for performing real-time inference using a trained model
 - **A training pipeline** based on a **1D Convolutional Neural Network (1D-CNN)**
 - **Supporting scripts and data-handling tools**
 - **Pre-trained model architecture and results**